Premier event for outdoor enthusiasts

 Costa Mesa, CA 92626

-the California Department of Boating and Waterways (DBW),
+the California Department of Boating and Waterways (DBW), and California

 to Take Precautions this Season

-conditions for all recreationists – waders, swimmers, paddlers, boaters, anglers, and
+recreationists – waders, swimmers, paddlers, boaters, anglers, and

-even hikers cooling off at the water’s
+even hikers cooling off at the water’s edge.

-The utility and state departments cautioned that even though the
+utility and state departments cautioned that even though the water

 percent of normal, there is still a significant amount of water

 regions, water temperatures will continue to drop and flows will

-continue to rise in waterways and reservoirs,
+continue to rise in waterways and reservoirs, with some reservoirs

-need to be vigilant and take appropriate safety measures,” said Debbie
+to be vigilant and take appropriate safety measures,” said Debbie

 Powell, director of PG&E’s hydro generation department.
 “Water flows

-will fluctuate with the warming and cooling of the
+will fluctuate with the warming and cooling of the day so always

-experienced swimmers can get caught in swift river flows,” said
+swimmers can get caught in swift river flows,” said DBW’s Acting

-“Spring is a wonderful time to visit our beautiful lakes and
+is a wonderful time to visit our beautiful lakes and fast-moving

 rivers,” said Ruth Coleman, director of California State Parks.

-because making a mistake could threaten the life of a loved
+making a mistake could threaten the life of a loved one.”